Syndrome-Flow Consistency Model Achieves One-step Denoising Error Correction Codes: Numerical Results

 \textbf{Datasets.} We evaluate our proposed ECCFM framework on the following set of standard error correction codes, including BCH, Polar, and LDPC codes (MacKay, CCSDS, and WRAN variants).
 Our evaluation considers multiple code lengths ($n$), rates ($k/n$), and Signal-to-Noise Ratios (SNRs), specifically $E_b/N_0$ values from 4 to 6 dB, to ensure a robust assessment of performance.

 \textbf{Evaluation Metrics.} We evaluate decoding performance using two standard metrics following established benchmarks~\cite{choukroun2022error,choukroundenoising,parkcrossmpt}: Bit Error Rate (BER) and Frame Error Rate (FER).
 BER measures the fraction of individual bits that are incorrectly decoded.
-FER (also known as Block Error Rate, BLER) measures the fraction of entire codewords that contain one or more bit errors.
-Concerning the latency factor, we evaluate computational efficiency by reporting inference time and throughput (decoded samples per second).
+FER measures the fraction of entire codewords that contain one or more bit errors.
+Concerning the latency, we evaluate computational efficiency by reporting inference time and throughput (decoded samples per second).